ericallanwest/ericallanwest.github.io/README.md

 - Broad liberal arts background with coursework in history, literature, cognitive science, and information science.

 # Personal Pursuits

-**Appalachian Trail Maintenance**
+**Appalachian Trail Maintenance** (2025-Present)
-- Roanoke Appalachian Trail Club volunteer maintainer from Bailey Gap Shelter (Mile 660.9) to VA 613 (Mile 664.6).
+- Roanoke Appalachian Trail Club maintainer from Bailey Gap Shelter (Mile 660.9) to VA 613 (Mile 664.6).
+- Builds on past experience as Catawba Mountain Ridgerunner for the Appalachian Trail Conservancy in 2012 and 2015.

 **Great Smoky Mountains 900 Miler Club** (2019-2022)
 - Successful completion of all official hiking trails in the Smokies.
 See my [smokies](https://completingthemap.com/smokies/) repository for details.